bobanetwork/zkrand/README.md

    Each member submits its member public key to contract "zkdvrf.sol" through function `registerNode`.
 The hex string may need to be converted to big integers before submitting to the contract.
    In the contract, all the submitted public keys are stored in `pubKeys` and their order is stored in `ppListOrder`.
-   To use these public keys in the following NI-DKG steps, `pubKeys` should be converted to a list that is compatible with the Rust backend:
+   To use these public keys in the following NIDKG steps, `pubKeys` should be converted to a list that is compatible with the Rust backend:

     ```